Hailing from the end of hurricanes, where the ocean pulls sand into the undertow, HopesAndDrums craft sounds of a time that land forgot.

 Featured at Mass MOAA, The Museum of AI Art, based in Florence, Massachusetts

 A few miles inland, where the last local Indian was killed, and the hill was not named for him, the mighty Sachems became small-town mascots, revered by sports fans with no knowledge of their legacy.
-This is where HopesAndDrums cut their teeth on wild apples and strawberries.
+This is where HopesAndDrums ate wild apples and strawberries and cut their teeth on 4-track soundscapes.

 The rural farmland turned commuter town, nestled between tourist destinations and post-industrial decay, was fertile for the underground mainstream of HopesAndDrums.